 District of Columbia

-Alternative Fuel and Fuel-Efficient Vehicle Title Tax Exemption: Qualified alternative fuel vehicles (fuel economy of at least 40 miles per gallon) are exempt from the excise tax imposed on an original certificate of title.
+EV Title Excise Tax Exemption: Pursuant to D.C.
+Code § 50-2201.03(j) EVs are exempt from the excise tax imposed on an original certificate of title.

 Reduced Registration Fee: A new motor vehicle with a U.S. Environmental Protection Agency estimated average city fuel economy of at least 40 miles per gallon is eligible for a reduced vehicle registration fee of $36.
-This reduced rate applies to the first-time registration only.
+This reduced fee applies to first-time registration only.